-Notify provider of positive screen to evaluate if any further intervention will be needed at this time and or at discharge and document.
+Notify qualified provider of moderate risk screen for further evaluation.
+The qualified provider will utilize the SAFE-T Protocol to determine if any further intervention will be needed at this time and/or at discharge.

 VI.
 PROCEDURE FOR HIGH RISK SCREEN